Animals in the Book of Mormon

 Flocks & Herds

 The Book of Mormon makes frequent mention of “flocks and herds”.
 In addition to the animals mentioned above it is relevant to note that archeological evidence shows that many Mesoamerican peoples bred, raised and subsisted on animals such as dog, turkey, rabbit and deer.
 Archaeological evidence indicates dogs and deer were a substantial part of the Mayan diet.
 In fact, at the Colha site, white-tailed deer accounted for up to fifty percent of the Maya meat source.
-Likewise, Zapotec cultures relied heavily on domesticated dog and turkey.
+Likewise, Zapotec cultures relied heavily on deer and domesticated dog and turkey.
 It makes sense that, many of the references to “flocks and herds” may be referring primarily to these animals.
 Early Zapotec peoples are also known to have subsisted on antelope— of which similar species have been readily domesticated in various areas of Asia and Africa.
 Peccary and tapir are also well known indigenous animals which could have been primary components of Book of Mormon “flocks and herds”.
 Although evidence for animal domestication in Mesoamerica is hard to come by, this may well be because it is often difficult, if not impossible, to tell the difference between a wild animal and a domesticated animal from archaeological food remains.

 The early Spanish chronology Mariano Veytia in his “Ancient History“ talks about the ancient emperors created fenced enclosures for deer & other animals,